Someone to speak up for you (advocacy)

 - friends and family (if willing and/or able) that are able to support the individual to speak for themselves,

 - individuals can advocate for themselves,

 - formal advocacy which is on behalf of one person and is provided by a qualified advocate.
 Qualified advocates are provided free of charge by Onside Advocacy in Worcestershire

-If a family member or friend is willing and able to speak up for you and act in your best interests, then they can support you with general advocacy, Care Act advocacy, making a complaint to the NHS or Adult Social Care, and/or be your Appropriate Adult.
+If a family member or friend is willing and able to speak up for you and act in your best interests, then they can support you with general advocacy, Care Act advocacy, making a complaint to the NHS, Adult Social Care, Continuing Health Care advocacy and/or be your Appropriate Adult.

 In some circumstances a family member or friend might not be willing and/or able to support an individual to make their views known to professionals.
 Also, a family member may disagree with the professionals’ assessment and may not be acting in the best interests of the individual.

-If this is the case, please refer yourself to Onside for an independent qualified advocate.
+If this is the case, please refer the individual to Onside for an independent qualified advocate.
 For example, for those lacking capacity (IMCA) and for those in NHS residential mental health services (IMHA).

 Independent Mental Capacity Advocacy (also known IMCA for short)

 This service is for individuals who do not have mental capacity.
 The service is designed to safeguard the rights of individuals assessed as lacking the capacity to make specific decisions.